Navid-Ishaq/az500-freelancer-projects/02-network-security/09-design-nsgs.md

-# Task 09: Design & Configure Network Security Groups (NSGs)
+# 🧱 Project 09: Design & Configure Network Security Groups (NSGs)

-**Domain:** 02 - Network Security
+## 📌 Project Objective

-This task focuses on designing and implementing **Network Security Groups (NSGs)** to control inbound and outbound traffic to Azure resources.
-You'll define security rules to allow or deny traffic based on IP address, port, and protocol.
-NSGs are essential for segmenting network access and enforcing a least-privilege model in a virtual network.
+Design and implement **Network Security Groups (NSGs)** in Azure to control inbound and outbound traffic at the subnet and network interface level.
+Apply rules that enforce segmentation, protect workloads, and support compliance.

-Real-world use: Use NSGs to protect VMs, subnets, and applications from unauthorized access while allowing only required traffic for operations.
+## 💡 Why This Project Matters
+**NSGs** are foundational to Azure network security.
+By properly configuring NSG rules, organizations can **limit exposure**, enforce **least privilege networking**, and ensure only the right traffic reaches sensitive resources — all without additional costs.

+## 🧰 Core Azure Services Involved
+- **Network Security Groups (NSGs)**
+- **Virtual Networks (VNets)**
+- **Subnets & NIC associations**
+- **NSG Rule Priorities and Ports**

+---

+## 🔁 The Project Breakdown Begins Below
+Each project is further explained in 7 actionable, real-world formats 👇

+---